Chocolate Keto Cupcakes were high on my list of things I must figure out when I began my keto journey.

 Coconut flour absorbs liquids and almond flour does not.

 Almond flour will also brown faster, so keep that in mind whenever you cook or bake with it.
-Use a lower heat setting.
+You'll want to use a lower heat setting.

 My original keto cupcake recipe does call for a combination of both types of flour– it's a great recipe–but gives you more of a muffin texture than a true cupcake texture.
-I'll be reworking that soon 🙂 You can find that recipe here.
+I'll be reworking that soon!

 - Cocoa Powder